A HERITAGE WE CAN BE PROUD OF...

 METHOD

-Prepare all the ingredients - chop, slice & measure out everything.
+Prepare all the ingredients - chop, slice and measure out everything.

-Place the potjie over hot coals & add oil and butter.
+Place the potjie over hot coals and add oil and butter.
 Allow to heat up and bubbling appears in the pot.

 Add in the onions, garlic and allow to cook for 3 - 4 minutes and remove from the potjie pot.